KibuchiFred/springbootrocks/README.md

 # The Goal ( - Planning in process)

-Spring boot based Case Management Solution
+Spring boot based Case Management Solution - Purely on DB Layer Later on integrate the solution with Content Mangement Repositories.
-(Purely on DB Layer)

 # Technologies Used (as on Oct 10, 2018):